munhitsu/CRAttributes/docs/ADL.md

 a) in KV store, but then on every operation, on every msg received we need to update it
 b) expose it as attribute in oplog and get max - we only do it at the start as later we just update singleton especially nice as we have a single oplog

-## How to notify UI of related downstream operation

-### option 1 - on every object creation create notification
-- minus - very granular (batching will need to happen before firing notifications)
-- minus - how to deal with crash on in flight notifications?
-Process objects on the same serial queue you would be creating and saving them (fire async task so it lands after the save)

-### option 2 - use .NSManagedObjectContextDidSave notification
-- trouble - it's on every save so I need to filter out the remote sourced ones

-### option 3 - use history tracking
-- it will be reliable
-We can trigger history check after every NSManagedObjectContextDidSave We update historyToken only after finished processing (transaction We use author/name to filter out upstream batches

 ## Should Pointer Array store NSManagedObjectIDs or CRObjectIDs?